Ayehubirhan19/my-portfolio/README.md

 # My-portfolio

 Welcome to my personal web portfolio!
-This project showcases my educational background, and selected projects in a visually appealing and responsive website.
+This project showcases my educational background, interest, and contact on a simple website by using HTML and CSS.

 ## 🧑‍💻 About Me